civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 68.19

-      **(1)** If tax under Part III has been paid in respect of any goods that **His** Majesty in right of a province has purchased or imported, an amount equal to the amount of that tax shall, subject to this Part, be paid to **His** Majesty in right **of the province if His Majesty in right of the province has purchased or imported those goods** for any purpose other than
+      **(1)** If tax under Part III has been paid in respect of any goods that His Majesty in right of a province has purchased or imported, an amount equal to the amount of that tax shall, subject to this Part, be paid to His Majesty in right of the province if His Majesty in right of the province has purchased or imported those goods for any purpose other than

         resale;

         use by any board, commission, railway, public utility, university, manufactory, company or agency owned, controlled or operated by the government of the province or under the authority of the legislature or the lieutenant governor in council of the province; or

-        use by **His** Majesty in right **of the province**, or by any agents or servants of **His** Majesty in right **of the province**, in connection with the manufacture or production of goods or use for other commercial or mercantile purposes.
+        use by His Majesty in right of the province, or by any agents or servants of His Majesty in right of the province, in connection with the manufacture or production of goods or use for other commercial or mercantile purposes.

-      ****(1.1)**** No amount shall be paid under subsection (1) in respect of goods purchased or imported by His Majesty in right of a province unless an application for the payment is made within two years after His Majesty in right of the province purchased or imported those goods.
+      **(1.1)** No amount shall be paid under subsection (1) in respect of goods purchased or imported by His Majesty in right of a province unless an application for the payment is made within two years after His Majesty in right of the province purchased or imported those goods.

       **(1.2)** His Majesty in right of a province and the particular person that is, as the case may require, the importer, transferee, manufacturer, producer, wholesaler, jobber or other dealer in respect of goods that His Majesty in right of the province purchases or imports may jointly elect, in prescribed form containing prescribed information, to have the following rules apply in respect of the purchase or importation: